ИНФОРМАЦИОННЫЙ БЮЛЛЕТЕНЬ # 428

 psychology, political science, religious studies and others where religion

+is taught and studied.
 Empirical, methodological, and theoretical papers

 are welcomed.